Jack Ryan (character): Television

 John Krasinski as Ryan in the Amazon Prime series of the same name.

 John Krasinski portrays Jack Ryan in the series of the same name for Amazon Prime Video, released in August 2018, consisting of four seasons.
-John also serves as an executive producer of the show.
+Krasinski also serves as an executive producer of the show.
 His portrayal is inspired by the Harrison Ford Jack Ryan films.

 Video games

 Several video games based on the series have been made, some based on the novels, others on the films and spin-offs.